-Strictly Come Dancing 2018 will be on every Saturday at 8pm BST where it will be aired live on BBC One, until the grand final just before Christmas.
+The Strictly Come Dancing 2018 special is on Christmas Day at 5.30pm GMT where it will be aired live on BBC One.

 Being on the Beeb you'll also be able to watch the dancing delights via an internet connection and the BBC iPlayer.

-For those outside the UK, you need not miss out on the dancing delectables as you can still live stream Strictly using a VPN service.
-How to get one of those, and which is best for you, can be found out below where it's all laid out simply so all you'll need to think about is which wannabe dancer to vote for.
+For those outside the UK, you need not miss out on the dancing delights as you can still live stream Strictly using a VPN service.
+How to get one of those, and which is best for you, can be found out below where it's all laid out simply so all you'll need to think about is which couple to vote for.

 How to watch Strictly Come Dancing online for free in the UK: